armbian/documentation/docs/User-Guide_FAQ.md

 - WIP: Work in progress
   - Basic functions can be tested but not ready for production yet
-- CSC: community supported configuration
+- CSC: Community supported configuration
   - Community contributed support.
 No official support from Armbian development team
 - EOS: End of life
   - Support ended